dwellons/DonationLog/WeeklyReflection.md

 * Create initial project repository on GitHub.
 * Started documenting the project plan.
 * Began listing technologies and how they fit in this project
+* Started looking at what API's are and how they are used.
 * Weekly Classwork

 Key learning points/takeaways: